-Shooting At Kentucky High School Leaves 2 Dead, At Least 12 Wounded
+Shooting At Kentucky High School Leaves 2 Dead, At Least 17 Injured

 At least two people were killed Tuesday in Benton, Ky., after a shooter opened fire on students and faculty at a local high school.
-Kentucky Gov. Matt Bevin said at least 17 others were also injured in the attack on Marshall County High School, 12 of whom sustained gunshot wounds.
+Kentucky Gov. Matt Bevin said at least 17 others were injured in the attack on Marshall County High School, 12 of whom sustained gunshot wounds.

 Both of the victims, a girl who died on the scene and a boy who died of his wounds later at a hospital, were 15 years old.

-"We are trying to determine that everyone of those that has been shot was a student.
+"We are trying to determine that every one of those that has been shot was a student.
 It is our belief that they are," Bevin said at a news conference Tuesday.

 "The shooter was a student, a 15-year-old male," he added.
 "That student is in custody.
 That student was apprehended at the scene."